 Peter Joshua Sculthorpe (1929-2014) was born in Launceston, Tasmania, and was educated at Launceston Grammar School and the University of Melbourne.
 He began composing music as a young boy and several of his early compositions won prizes.
 After graduating, he returned to Tasmania and, while running a sporting goods shop with his brother, he wrote many short works.
 His ‘Sonata for Solo Piano’ (1954) formed the basis of his mature style and was performed at the International Society for Contemporary Music Festival in Germany in 1955.
 In 1958–60 Sculthorpe undertook doctoral studies at Oxford University under Edmund Rubbra and Egon Wellesz and became known to English composers such as Peter Maxwell Davies and Wilfrid Mellers.
 In 1963 several of his works were performed at the first Australian Composers’ Seminar in Hobart.
 In the same year he joined the Music Department at the University of Sydney as a lecturer.
-He was a Reader in Music from 1968 to 1991 and since then has held a Personal Chair.
+He was a Reader in Music from 1968 to 1991 and subsequently held a Personal Chair.

 Sculthorpe wrote music in a wide range of genres, including works for orchestra, string quartet, solo instrument, voice and choir, film, theatre, ballet and opera.
 He first attracted wide public attention with his ‘Sun Music’ series (1965–69), several of which were choreographed by Robert Helpmann for the Australian Ballet in 1968.
 His extensive use of Australian images, such as vastness, heat and haze, in instrumental works and also in film music contributed to his popularity with Australian audiences.
 He also received growing international recognition for orchestral works such as ‘Mangrove’ (1979) and ‘Kakadu’ (1988).
 By this stage he had become Australia’s most famous living composer and he received many commissions and requests for new arrangements.
 As the teacher of younger composers, such as Anne Boyd, Barry Conyngham and Ross Edwards, Sculthorpe exerted an enormous influence on contemporary Australian music.